JeremyLikness/blazor-wasm/README.md

     </div>
     ```

-1. Add the new controls to `Index.cshtml`:
+1. Add the new controls to `Index.razor`:

     ```html
     <Age/>